javierpgomez/quartz/content/Notes/Traditions usually exist for a reason.md

 ---
 title: " Traditions usually exist for a reason "
 tags:
-- " history "
+  - history
-- " culture "
+  - culture
-- " tradition "
+  - tradition
-- " wisdom "
+  - wisdom
-novelty: 5
 ---

 Most traditions exist for a reason